CompileZero/JS-For-Humans/README.md

 website?

 I battled with the initial JavaScript hiccups (Data Types, Variables, Conditions, Loops etc.).

 Then those hiccups started turning into coughs.

-The very important
+I ran into terms like Object-Oriented, Multi Paradigm, Functional, Hoisting, Polymorphism etc etc, and it left my head spinning.
+(Trust me, it still does today).
+But the real problem wasn’t just that.

+I couldn’t find a single resource, that was directed at beginners, explained concepts in simple language, and then also took care of the advanced JavaScript concepts.

+> *I thought maybe it’s time for yet another JavaScript Book.*

 Start working on the basics